Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: PIC simulation

 Though our analysis in the preceding section has important implications, the PIC simulation carries several limitations, e.g., artificial proton to electron mass ratio, small system size.
 Therefore, we next perform similar analyses, for two naturally occurring turbulent plasma systems: Earth's magnetosheath and the interplanetary solar wind.

 We use burst-mode \textit{MMS}~\citep{Burch2016SSR} data sampled in the Earth's magnetosheath for several burst-mode periods in both quasi-parallel and quasi-perpendicular shocked plasmas, including the ones reported in \cite{Maruca2018ApJ}.
-The \textit{MMS}/Fast Plasma Investigation~\citep{Pollock2016SSR} moments provide $\beta_{\parallel \mathrm{p}}$, $R_{\mathrm{p}}$-values and magnetic-field measurements from the Flux Gate Magnetometer~\citep{Russell2016SSR} are used to compute the longitudinal increment (Eq.~\ref{eq:tnl}) at a spatial separation of $1\,d_{\mathrm{i}}$.
+The \textit{MMS}/Fast Plasma Investigation~\citep{Pollock2016SSR} moments provide $\beta_{\parallel \mathrm{p}}$, $R_{\mathrm{p}}$-values and magnetic-field measurements from the Flux Gate Magnetometer~\citep{Russell2016SSR} are used to compute the longitudinal increment (Eq.~\ref{eq:tnl}) at a spatial separation of $\ell = 1/k_{\mathrm{max}}$.
 We select the magnetosheath intervals where the flow speed is greater than the Alfv\'en speed and use the Taylor hypothesis to convert the temporal separation to spatial separation $({\ell}= -\langle |\mathbf{V}| \rangle \tau)$.
 The non-linear frequencies were computed from the magnetic-field increments and interpolated to the ion cadence of 150 ms. The instability growth rates are calculated at ion cadence from the $\beta_{\parallel \mathrm{p}}$, $R_{\mathrm{p}}$ values.

-The final statistics, shown later, are accumulated from all the intervals.
+{The specific intervals of MMS data that we analyze are the same as those reported in Reference \cite{Maruca2018ApJ}.} The final statistics, shown later, are accumulated from all the intervals.
 However, in Fig.~\ref{fig:obs}, we show, as an example, a 40 min burst-mode sample from 06:12:43 - 06:52:23 UTC on 26 December 2017.
-Note that this interval is typical and not chosen for any special properties, other that the preliminary observation that it is turbulent and contains current sheets~\citep{Parashar2018PRL, Qudsi:prep}.
-The bottom panel on the top plot of Fig.~\ref{fig:obs} clearly shows that the ratio $\gamma/\omega_{\mathrm{nl}}$ for this interval rarely exceeds unity.
+Note that this interval is typical and not chosen for any special properties, other than the preliminary observation that it is turbulent and contains current sheets~\citep{Parashar2018PRL, Qudsi2020ApJ_instability}.
+The bottom panel on the top plot of Fig.~\ref{fig:obs} clearly shows that the ratio $\Gamma_{\mathrm{max}}/\omega_{\mathrm{nl}}$ for this interval rarely exceeds unity. {The fraction of points for which the instability rate is greater than the nonlinear rate are given in Table I.}